evmos/evmos/docs/developers/guides/automated_coin_conversion.md

 ### Do I still need to use [the Assets page](https://app.evmos.org/assets)?

 Yes!
 If you want to convert EVMOS tokens into their ERC-20 representation, you will need to do it manually on [the Assets page](https://app.evmos.org/assets).
-EVMOS token automated conversion was excluded in this feature to avoid damaging user experience.
+EVMOS token automated conversion was excluded in this feature because it is used for staking, governance and paying for gas on the EVM.
 Additionally, you can still manually convert IBC coins to ERC-20 tokens.
 On top of that, the assets page allows you to see all your token balances.